hillierben/kids-saving-app-2/README.md

 The app is built with Django and Django REST Framework on the backend, and React on the frontend.

-- What’s contained in each file you created.
-- Any other additional information the staff should know about your project.

 ### Backend